-Delta Coal has identified various domains applicable to this MOP in accordance with the ESG3 guidelines.
-The primary domains are shown on Plan 2 and Plan 2A with secondary domains shown on Plan 4.
+Delta Coal has identified various domains applicable to this MOP in accordance with the ESG3 MOP Guidelines (September 2013).
+The primary domains are shown on Plan 2 and Plan 2A, with secondary domains shown on Plan 4.

 Table 2.2 provides a brief description of the features within each domain.
 Further detail on the domain selection is provided in Section 5.1.